 For our Spring 2017 competition, R.A.
 Villanueva picked the six best members’ poems on the theme of ‘Dilemma’.
-The names of the six winners will be announced in Poetry News, published at the end of March, and online.
+The six winners are: Mary Jean Chan, Eleanor Hooker, Isabella Mead, Marina Sanchez, Lesley Saunders and Natalie Whittaker.
+All of their winning poems can be read online.

 All poems published in Poetry News are also eligible for the Hamish Canham Prize and the Anne Born Prize each year.
-The latest winners are: Ian Humphreys for his poem ‘Zebra on East 55th and 3rd’ (Hamish Canham); and Geraldine Clarkson (Anne Born).
+The latest winners are: Ian Humphreys for his poem ‘Zebra on East 55th and 3rd’ (Hamish Canham); and Tess Jolly (Anne Born).

 Poetry News Summer 2017 competition: